 I am a fan of executive function.
 I say YES to executive function!
 HOORAY for executive function!
 On a personal level, some of the executive function features I possess are the ability to multi-task, analyze my performance, read, write, and keep track of time.
 I am grateful that I have these skills and abilities.
 Without them, I would likely not be able to own my own home or business.
 I would struggle to manage my finances.
 Organizing my child's schedule would be difficult.

-Everyday, I either espouse or listen to the idea that "planning" is counter-productive.
-Basically, I promote a mindset of not planning.
+When I teach yoga, I often espouse the idea that "planning" is counter-productive to being in the present moment.
+I try to promote a mindset of not planning.
 The idea-- think like a beginner, like someone who doesn't know the answer or what's coming next-- and life will be more interesting, more full, more present.
-Granted, this is in the context of Yoga practice, but it begs the question, "How does one find balance between planning and open-mindedness in everyday life?"
+Granted, this is in the context of yoga practice, but it begs the question, "How does one find balance between planning and open-mindedness in everyday life?"

-I recognize my inability to stay in open-mindedness at some point every time I practice Yoga.
+I recognize my inability to stay in open-mindedness at some point every time I practice yoga.
 My mind wanders.
-Then Kristen says, "Don't be sad" or Gary says, "Try not to anticipate" or Meghan says, "Breathe."
+The teacher says, "Don't be sad" or, "Try not to anticipate" or "Breathe."
 I come back to being open---for a moment.

-Now as I unfurl (see "Maybe Gene Simmons was onto something" post), I'm realizing that managing emotions is just the opposite of efficient.
+As I get older and find myself more willing to be vulnerable, I realize that managing emotions is just the opposite of efficient.
 When I find myself planning emotionally, I feel tired, depleted, off-balance.
 The burden of carrying the unknown is cumbersome and unwieldy.
-Surprisingly, when I can sit (and occasionally stay) in the unfamiliar, sometimes scary territory of not knowing what is next, there is no baggage.
-Oh my god, how have I not seen this?
+Whenh I can sit (and occasionally stay) in the unfamiliar, sometimes scary territory of not knowing what is next, there is no baggage.
 The elusive balance between planning and open-mindedness in everyday life can be found only when we stop trying to find it.